Peptides vs steroids: Understanding the Differences for Research

 Are peptides steroids?

 No. Peptides are chains of amino acids.
 Steroids are lipid-based compounds derived from the cholesterol molecule.
-They have completely different chemical structures, mechanisms of action, and research applications.
+The peptides vs steroids comparison reveals they have completely different chemical structures, mechanisms of action, and research applications.

 Do peptides suppress testosterone?

 Most research peptides do not suppress the hypothalamic-pituitary-testicular axis (HPTA).
-This is one of the fundamental differences from anabolic steroids, which suppress natural testosterone production and require post-cycle therapy.
+This is one of the fundamental differences when comparing peptides vs steroids — anabolic steroids suppress natural testosterone production and require post-cycle therapy, while most research peptides have no such hormonal axis interaction.

 Are peptides safer than steroids?